d9ha-cell/Recipes_Ratings_Analysis/README.md

 P-Value: 0.024

 The P-Value in this case meaning that the missingness of the average_ratings is dependent on the amount of time the recipe takes.
-In this case the null hypothesis is rejected
+In this case the null hypothesis is rejected in favor to the Alternate Hypothesis.

 <iframe src="missingness_minutes.html" width="800" height="600" frameborder="0"></iframe>

-Null Hypothesis: The missingness of Average Ratings does not depend on the amount of ingredients needed to make the Recipe.
+**Null Hypothesis**: The missingness of Average Ratings does not depend on the amount of ingredients needed to make the Recipe.

-Alternate Hypothesis: The missingness of ratings does depend on the amount of minutes ingredients needed to make the recipe.
+**Alternate Hypothesis**: The missingness of ratings does depend on the amount of minutes ingredients needed to make the recipe.

-Test Statistic: For n_ingredients, the difference in mean n_ingredients between recipes where rating_average is missing vs when rating_average is not missing
+**Test Statistic**: For n_ingredients, the difference in mean n_ingredients between recipes where rating_average is missing vs when rating_average is not missing

 Significance Level: 0.05